 Hairdressing and Cosmetics –

 0154.
-Female personnel are to arrange their hair in a manner that permits Service Dress cap to be worn correctly; hair is not to show under the front or peak of the cap and the style is to be kept neat and no longer than the bottom edge of the collar at the back of the Service jacket.
-PMRAFNS personnel are to wear their hair off the collar when engaged in nursing duties.
+Female personnel are to arrange their hair in a manner that permits the service dress cap to be worn correctly; hair is not to show under the front or peak of the cap and the style is to be kept neat and no longer than the bottom edge of the collar at the back of the service jacket.
+Princess Mary's Royal Air Force Nursing Service (PMRAFNS) personnel are to wear their hair off the collar when engaged in nursing duties.

 Female Rastafarian hair is to follow the same rules for other female personnel.